Skip to main content

 Alternatively, you can use Databricks Partner Connect.
 This way Databricks provisions the required resources like a service principal, a personal access token, a SQL warehouse on your behalf.
 For more information, see Databricks' Atscale Partner Connect documentation in AWS or Azure.

-Prerequisites for Enabling Impersonation
+Prerequisites for enabling impersonation

 AtScale supports impersonation for Databricks data warehouses.
 To configure impersonation, you must use Microsoft Entra ID with OpenID Connect as your IdP.
 For instructions on configuring this in the Identity Broker, see Configuring Microsoft Entra ID With OpenID Connect.